Terry Corbell, The Biz Coach

-If you’re a would-be entrepreneur in this economy, it probably makes sense for you to organically grow your startup.
-You probably don’t have another choice.
+If you’re like many entrepreneurs, it probably makes sense to grow organically.
+You might not have another choice.

-In other words, assuming you don’t have an angel investor or you’re not independently wealthy, or able to purchase an expensive franchise, bootstrapping is your likely option.
+Assuming you don’t have an angel investor, you’re not independently wealthy or you’re able to purchase an expensive franchise, organic growth is your likely option.
+Why?

-Further, bank funds aren’t available.
+Bank funds aren’t usually available.
 Even if a bank would loan you the cash, it would be inadvisable to finance your operations with a bank loan.

 To grow organically, here are eight strategies: